joshbruce/fourth-earth-raw/public/extensions/content.md

 Character A hits character B (a zombie) with a home run baseball swing; killing the zombie.
 Character A hits character C (also a zombie) in the same manner; unfortunately, character C is wearing a motorcycle helmet.
 Without resistance of some type in play, it might feel odd to the player that the zombie doesn't die; or, it might feel odd that the zombie does.

-Challenge level describes how hard something is to hit.
+Difficulty describes how hard something is to hit.
 The potential energy of an action tells us how much damage may be dealt.
 The resistance level tells us how much of that potential energy can be absorbed before having a noticeable affect.

 Consider a super human theme.
 Character A fires a gun as character B who is super human.
-The challenge level is reduced to 0; character A is going to hit character B. The potential engery of the bullet we decided would be 5.
+The difficulty is reduced to "Done!"; character A is going to hit character B. The potential engery of the bullet we decided would be 5.
 Character B has a resistance to bullets set at 10.
 Character B's health battery is reduced by 0.

 Guidelines: